ElectroHeavenVN/WED201C/Web_Design_for_Everybody_Capstone/README.md

-# Peer-graded Assignment: Option 1: Demo you portfolio (designed from scratch)
+# Option 1: Create your portfolio site (designed from scratch)
 ## Instructions
 Please upload the following information to help us assess it:
 - A video and/or written description of your project.
 - A link to the site

 Your submission should include clear evidence that your site is:
 - w3 validator compliant (either through screen shots or demo),
 - responsive (either through screen shots or a demo), and
 - well-styled (feel free to show off your CSS files here).

 Don't forget to define and/or demonstrate your four "extras" as well.
 If necessary, include code.

 ### Grading Criteria Overview